 Public bathrooms in Taiwan

-Chances are that new arrivals from the West have never used a squat toilet.
-While many public places have both squat and Western-style toilets available, many only have squat toilets.
-Bathroom stalls with a disabled sign are usually Western-style.
-Toilet paper may not be free at public bathrooms but can be purchased from a vending machine.
-Paper is not flushed but must be placed in the provided bin.
+Many new arrivals from the West have never used squat toilets, which are common in Taiwan.
+While some public spaces have both squat and Western-style toilets available, many only have squat toilets.
+Toilet paper may not be free in public bathrooms but can be purchased from a vending machine.
+The paper isn't flushed but must be placed in the provided bin.

 Traffic in Taiwan